-Promenade Play Days will dress up the promenade with the Golden Mile Project, with help from SF nonprofit Illuminate.
+Promenade Play Days have dressed up the promenade with the Golden Mile Project, with help from SF nonprofit Illuminate.
 You can expect to see park entrances enhanced with extra colorful features, chairs, tables, trees, and live music.
 Here’s what to look out for.

-Paint the Promenade: Local artists from Paint the Void will bring at least twelve vibrant ground murals to the JFK Promenade in collaboration with community groups.
+Paint the Promenade: Local artists from Paint the Void created twelve vibrant ground murals on JFK Promenade in collaboration with community groups.

-Public Pianos (coming September 19): SF Botanical Garden’s September Flower Piano series inspired SF Rec & Parks to install two public pianos along JFK Drive at Conservatory Drive West and between Stow Lake Drive and East 14th Ave.
-They’ll be free for anyone to play.
+Public Pianos: SF Botanical Garden’s September Flower Piano series inspired SF Rec & Parks to install two public pianos along JFK Drive at Conservatory Drive West and between Stow Lake Drive and East 14th Ave.
+They’re free for anyone to play.

-100 chairs: SF Rec & Parks will install over 100 chairs for lounging and relaxing along the promenade.
+100 chairs: SF Rec & Parks has installed over 100 chairs for lounging and relaxing along the promenade.

 More events and attractions